Magnus Plessen Hamburg, Germany, b. 1967

 Biography

-Plessen's paintings transit fluidly between abstraction and representation.
-Using a diverse range of painterly methods and dynamic compositions, his works are studies on perception, structure, material and transience.
-He aims to capture momentary emotion rather than reality.
-Without backgrounds, figures slip in and out of focus, either static or caught in a blurred rush of movement.
+Plessen’s paintings move fluidly between abstraction and representation.
+By employing a broad range of painting techniques and dynamic compositions, his work becomes a study of perception, structure, matter, and transience.
+The artist’s aim is to capture fleeting emotions rather than reality.
+On backgroundless canvases, figures come into focus and dissolve again, whether static or caught in a blurred vortex of movement.

-Plessen’s solo exhibitions include the Rose Art Museum, Brandeis University, Massachusetts; Art Institute of Chicago, Chicago; Espace 315 - Centre Georges Pompidou, Paris; White Cube, London; Kunstsammlung Nordrhein-Westfalen, North Rhine-Westphalia; K21, Düsseldorf, and MoMA PS1, New York, among others.
-He has participated in many group exhibitions internationally including Museum Serralves, Porto; MoMA, New York; the Goetz Collection, Munich, and the Venice Biennale.
+Plessen’s solo exhibitions include the Rose Art Museum, Brandeis University, Massachusetts; the Art Institute of Chicago, Chicago; Espace 315 – Centre Georges Pompidou, Paris; White Cube, London; Kunstsammlung Nordrhein‑Westfalen, North Rhine‑Westphalia; K21, Düsseldorf; and MoMA PS1, New York, among others.
+He has also participated in numerous international group exhibitions, notably at the Serralves Museum, Porto; MoMA, New York; the Goetz Collection, Munich; and the Venice Biennale.

 Works